Daihatsu Mira: L700 series (1998)

 The fifth-generation Cuore received the chassis code L700, with L710 being used for four-wheel drive versions.
 The new model appeared in the fall of 1998.
-While the engines of cars sold in the domestic Japanese market had to stay beneath the 659-cc threshold, export versions (L701/711) received a new engine: the 659-cc JB-EL was a 12-valve, DOHC, three-cylinder, producing 56 PS at 5200 rpm.
+While the engines of cars sold in the domestic Japanese market had to stay beneath the 659-cc threshold, export versions (L701/711) received a new engine: the 989-cc EJ-DE was a 12-valve, DOHC, three-cylinder producing 56 PS at 5200 rpm.
 Also new for export models was the availability of a three-speed automatic.
 After a facelift in 2001, the car was equipped with a new, more powerful engine code EJ-VE engine with 58 PS and VVT-i.
-For some markets, the previous 659-cc JB-DE engine was retained.
+For some markets the previous, 850 cc ED-DE engine was retained.

+The Japanese market Mira received fuel injected 659 cc engines from the EF family.
+Base models received an SOHC 6-valve engine with 45 PS, upscale models had a 12-valve DOHC variant with DVVT and 58 PS, and the sporty TR version received a turbocharged and intercooled derivative with double overhead cams and four valves per cylinder.
+Claimed power was 64 PS; the maximum allowed for kei cars because of a gentlemen's agreement.
+In December 1998, the fuel-economy oriented TV model was introduced, fitted with CVT and a high compression version of the EF-VE engine producing 52 PS and allowing a fuel mileage of 27.0 km/L in the standard Japanese test cycle.
+In October 2000, the turbocharged Mira TR was discontinued (leaving only the Mira Gino to be fitted with the turbo engine), while the low-end EF-SE engine was upgraded and now produced 48 PS.

 Overseas production

-Production of the L700 Mira was picked up in Malaysia in 2001, where it was sold alongside the Perodua Kancil as the Perodua Kelisa with the familiar Daihatsu J-series engines of 660 and 1,000 cc.
+Production of the L700 Mira was picked up in Malaysia in 2001, where it was sold alongside the Perodua Kancil as the Perodua Kelisa with the familiar Daihatsu E-series engines of 850 and 1,000 cc.
 Perodua ended production of the model in 2007.

 Mira Gino

 A retro version of the Daihatsu Mira based on the L700 platform began production in 1999, replacing the preceding Mira Classic.
 The Mira Gino received features and options similar to those of the regular variant, but was styled with a retro look.
-The Mira Gino was originally only offered with a 659-cc engine in Japan, but the 1-litre JB-VE engine (as for the export market L700s) was briefly available in Japan as the Mira Gino 1000.
-A car based on the succeeding, second-generation Gino (which was a stand-alone lineup with its own model code of L650/L660) with a 1.0-L engine continued to be sold in export markets.
+The Mira Gino was originally only offered with a 659-cc engine in Japan, but the 1-litre EJ-VE engine (as for the export market L700s) was briefly available in Japan as the Mira Gino 1000.
+A car based on the succeeding, second-generation Gino (which was a stand-alone lineup with its own model code of L650/L660) with a 1.0-L engine was sold as the Daihatsu Trevis in export markets.